section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 --

-Verifying website domains for originality can be complicated during a time where this internet is constantly used for both good and bad.
+Verifying website domains for originality can be complicated during a time where the internet is constantly used for both good and bad.
 By using a Python Shell and Windows PowerShell within a Windows environment, determining the credibility of a website domain name can be done.

 This topic could interest individuals and/or groups who would like to verify domain names for its validity and credibility through coding.

-At the end of this tutorial, it is possible to have a good grasp on retrieving DNS information by coding in Python Shell, skills developed or refreshed in website API commands within Windows PowerShell, and a tighter hold on identifying the complexities of domain modifications in an ever-changing technical space.
+At the end of this tutorial, it is possible to have a good grasp on retrieving DNS (Domain Name System) information by coding in Python Shell, skills developed or refreshed in website API commands within Windows PowerShell, and a tighter hold on identifying the complexities of domain modifications in an ever-changing technical space.

+Overall, this tutorial helps complete reverse domain name lookups.

 **Prerequisites**